 Before leaving this discussion of the Vienna Convention, it is necessary to highlight the only two provisions that specifically reference the notion of armed conflict.
 The first of these is Article 44.
 Article 44 imposes a duty on the receiving state to provide for the prompt and safe departure of members of the mission and their families in all circumstances where departure is necessary for whatever reason.
 The provision is, as Denza points out, ‘firmly grounded in a near universally observed custom of international law’.
 She highlights that ‘in the case of deterioration of relations between sending and receiving state ... and in particular on breach of relations or outbreak of war or armed conflict, the right of safe departure assumed great importance’.
-In some cases this has been achieved through the simultaneous exchange of officials, although this can, at times lead to rather prolonged internment of diplomats until arrangements for simultaneous exchange have been put in place.
+In some cases this has been achieved through the simultaneous exchange of officials, although this can, at times, lead to rather prolonged internment of diplomats until arrangements for simultaneous exchange have been put in place.
 Writers such as Frey and Frey and Berridge have commented on the legitimacy of such internment, and all document occasions when obstacles have been put in the way of departing diplomats who can, occasionally, be put in situations of extreme discomfort or fear.
 Nevertheless, as Denza points out, ‘the interest of each state in securing the return of its own diplomats was normally sufficiently strong to guarantee its observance’.

 The specific situation of armed conflict is covered by the terms of Article 44, particularly where the conflict results in a breach of diplomatic relations between the sending and receiving state, but the article will also apply where no breach occurs.
 Thus, the Article applies to all situations of departure, the phrase ‘even in the case of armed conflict’ having been inserted to make it clear that armed conflict cannot be used as a reason not to comply with the terms of Article 44.
 The practice of many states is to close their embassies and other diplomatic and consular establishments in situations of armed conflict in order to provide for the safety of their officials.
 Additionally states will call upon their own nationals to leave the receiving state and will provide assistance, wherever possible, to secure the evacuation of their officials and their ordinary citizens.
 The key point here is that the normal reaction of states engaged, directly or indirectly, in armed conflict is to withdraw their diplomatic personnel and close their embassy.
 The Vienna Convention recognises this and seeks to ensure the full protection of diplomatic personnel in the process of their departure.
 It is worth noting, however, what Berridge describes as an encouraging development, that is, the increased willingness of states not to break diplomatic relations on the outbreak of armed conflict ‘usually because of a desire on the part of both parties to minimise the significance of the fighting and certainly to signal an intention to avoid all-out war’.
 This is as much to do with the changing nature of conflict towards the end of this century and the beginning of the present century.
 As Berridge further notes: ‘This can also have other practical advantages, notably in the fields of intelligence-gathering and propaganda.’
+In the context of modern international relations, one might also highlight the benefit of the maintenance of diplomatic relations in situations of internal armed conflict.
+The interests of the international community are increasingly focussed on the protection of civilians in internal armed conflict.
+In such situations there may be an emerging expectations that diplomats should play an increasingly important role in reporting on and facilitating the securing of such protection in situations of conflict.